 Baked potatoes get a festive upgrade with a crunchy, tangy hazelnut and blue cheese topping.
 These hasselback-style spuds are sliced thinly to allow them to bake up faster and for all that tasty topping to fall in the crevices.

-Hazelnut & Blue Cheese Stuffed Hasselback Potatoes
+Hazelnut & Bleu Cheese Stuffed Hasselback Potatoes

-Yukon Gold Potatoes
+2 1/2 Lb Yukon Gold Potatoes

-|2 tsp||King Shallot Black Garlic Blend|
+2 t King Shallot Black Garlic

-- Preheat oven to 400 F.
+Preheat oven to 400 F.

-- Wash and dry potatoes, then one by one place each potato on a cutting board between the handles of two wooden spoons.
+Wash and dry potatoes, then one by one place each potato on a cutting board between the handles of two wooden spoons.
 This will prevent the knife from going all the way through when slicing.

-- Cut ¼ inch slices into all the potatoes, then transfer to a sheet tray.
+Cut ¼ inch slices into all the potatoes, then transfer to a sheet tray.

 Brush or drizzle olive oil in between potato slices, and shake each with King Shallot and a sprinkling of fresh thyme.

-- Roast potatoes for 1 hour, or until potatoes are golden and tender, and begin to separate and have an “accordion” look.
+Roast potatoes for 1 hour, or until potatoes are golden and tender, and begin to separate and have an “accordion” look.

-- Divide mixture evenly over potatoes after 1 hour of roasting.
-Drizzle with olive oil and shake additional King Shallot over the top, then return to oven and roast another 10 minutes.
+Meanwhile, combine hazelnuts, ¼ cup of bleu cheese, dressing, and 1 teaspoon of King Shallot in a food processor.
+Process for 20 seconds, until small crumbs form.
+Divide mixture evenly over potatoes after 1 hour of roasting.
+Drizzle with olive oil and shake some more King Shallot over the top, then return to oven and roast another 10 minutes.

-- Garnish the potatoes with remaining thyme and serve hot.
+Garnish the potatoes with remaining thyme and serve hot.